(Disclosure: Some of the links below may be affiliate links)

-Compound interest is a subject that you can read about on most personal finance blogs.
-In fact, I have already talked a little bit about it.
+Compound interest is a subject you can read about on most personal finance blogs.
+I have already talked a little bit about it.
 But I never delved into it.
-It is now time to cover compound interest in details.
+It is now time to cover compound interest in detail.

 Many people will tell you that compound interest is like magic!
-However, I do not consider it magic, it is only math.
+However, it is only math.
 But how can we calculate compound interest?
-Even if it is not magic, its effects are really more powerful than it seems at first sight.
-The effects of compounding are what makes investing in the stock market so interesting.
-But does the stock market really compounds?
-Let’s try to answer these questions in this article.
+Even if it is not magic, its effects are more powerful than it seems at first sight.
+The compounding results make investing in the stock market so appealing.
+But does the stock market compound?
+We will try to answer these questions in this article.

-I really think that compound interest is not correctly understood by many people.
-I hope that this article will help you understand exactly what is compound interest and why it is great.
+I think many people do not correctly understand that compound interest.
+This article will help you understand compound interest and why it is excellent.

 We will start with a quote attributed to Albert Einstein:

 Compound interest is the greatest mathematical discovery of all time

 There is some controversy as to whether he said that.
 People attribute him several quotes about compounding interest, such as saying it is the eighth wonder of the world or even saying it is the most potent force in the universe.
 Over the years, many quotes have been wrongly attributed to Einstein.
 I would not be surprised if he did not say anything like that.

 Regardless of who said what, compound interest is a powerful instrument.

 Compound interest is straightforward to understand.
 Compound interest is interest over interest.
 Standard interest gives interest only to the principal.
 However, with compound interest, the principal includes all the previous interest you received.
 That means that you get interest over an increasingly large principal.
 It may not sound like a big difference, but it is significant.
 Compound interest will always return more than standard interest.